mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 *[Laughter.]*

-**Katagiri:** Where do you get that? *[Laughter.]* *[Unintelligible]* is still a different person from you, okay?
+**Katagiri Roshi:** Where do you get that? *[Laughter.]* *[Unintelligible]* is still a different person from you, okay?

 **Another person:** You just get used to it because you’re [up there]...

-**Katagiri:** That’s why I told you, well, “open to everybody” is not always good – because you cannot say it in that way.
+**Katagiri Roshi:** That’s why I told you, well, “open to everybody” is not always good – because you cannot say it in that way.
 Katagiri is a different teacher from others – it seems to be good, but it seems to be not good.
 I don’t know, *really*, what to do.
 So, whatever you say: “okay.”
 But I have to do it.

 #### 1:12:12

 **Question:** Can I ask a question about *[unintelligible]*?
 Does that process happen in certain stages?

-**Katagiri:** No. No stages.
+**Katagiri Roshi:** No. No stages.
 Simultaneously happens.

 **Same person:** What does *samadhi* mean?

-**Katagiri:**  *Samadhi* is one-pointedness; to take care of.
+**Katagiri Roshi:**  *Samadhi* is one-pointedness; to take care of.
 Dogen Zenji says, [...]
 “When you get one dharma, you penetrate it; when you encounter one practice, you practice it.” *[Unintelligible]*.
 That is samadhi.
 One-pointedness.

 **Same person:** Is there an arrow going from breath to samadhi?

-**Katagiri:**  Samadhi is through the regulation of the body, through the regulation of the breath, you can practice [it].
+**Katagiri Roshi:**  Samadhi is through the regulation of the body, through the regulation of the breath, you can practice [it].
 Okay?
 You can practice samadhi.
 But that samadhi should be practiced with the mind, too.
 That’s why, by the help of samadhi, you can practice *egolessness*.
 That is because you have to practice samadhi with the mind too, but the mind is always creating a certain kind of attachment, that’s why [you need] egolessness.
 Simultaneously we do both body and mind.

 So you have to practice samadhi with body and mind.
 But with the body, it seems to be simple: just to use the body, and just do it.
 Plunge into it; that’s simple.
 But the moment when you plunge into it, the mind can see lots of things, and also the mind attaches to [them].
 That’s why by the help of samadhi we have to practice egolessness.
 If you have real samadhi, very naturally, there is egolessness.
 That means offering yourself completely into your regulating of breath and mind.